Wells Fargo lifts students up

 Our numerous corporate social responsibility commitments are intertwined.
 So we look for ways to address multiple issues when we act: for example, promoting access to higher education and lifting up underserved populations in sponsoring scholarships, or fueling small-business growth and helping minority entrepreneurs through Wells Fargo commercial banking programs.

 Our company aims to attract more diverse talent, become a more inclusive workplace, and serve diverse communities more meaningfully.
 We acknowledge we have a ways to go to reach these goals, so we're strengthening our efforts and increasing our speed of change.
-Read comments from our CEO Charlie Scharf on diversity, equity, and inclusion, and follow our progress on Wells Fargo Stories.
+Follow our progress on Wells Fargo Stories.

 In 1987, Wells Fargo added sexual orientation to our nondiscrimination policy.
 Since then, we have continued our support internally through the Wells Fargo PRIDE Team Member Network and externally through financial and volunteer support to LGBTQ organizations.
 Key nonprofit partners include: